About those first few weeks and months of pregnancy and montehrhood…

-So, motherhood has been a great journey so far filled with love, cuddles, smiles, more love, challenges, hospital visits, tears and cry (seriously a lot of crying), did I say lots of love?
+The motherhood has been a great journey, and continues to be.
+It’s been filled with love, cuddles, smiles, more love, challenges, hospital visits, tears and cry (seriously a lot of crying), did I say lots of love?
 But first of all it has been a time where I have learn lots about how to care for a little human, how to care for myself and how to don’t care for things when they go utterly wrong.

 When I first share the news about me being pregnant, it was all joy and jubilee for the family.
 I mean: me, the travel auntie, the black sheep who left hometown to live abroad, the crazy one, the reckless one, it was me having a baby.
 Me, that I’ve always said I wouldn’t have kids because they were so demanding.
 My family and friends went into the hype of happiness.
 The common thing to hear back then was: “Becoming a mother is the biggest, greatest of the blessings, in the world, in the whole universe”… Well, it is, but it’s also one of the scariest things you happen to ever live.